wp-plugins/theatre/readme.txt

 * Basic version of the plugin.

 == Upgrade Notice ==

-= 0.6.3 =
-* Fix: Saving a production generated a PHP warning.

 = 0.6.2 =
 * Important: Please deactivate and then reactivate this plugin after the update.